Christine L. Thomas, Dean

 Academic Standards for the College of Natural Resources

 You must apply for official acceptance as a College of Natural Resources major before the beginning of your junior year.
 You must be accepted as a major before you enroll in the Summer Field Experience or internships.
-Requirements for acceptance to the fisheries and water resources, forestry, wildlife, resource management (in the human dimensions of natural resource management discipline) or soil and waste resources major are:
+Requirements for acceptance to the fisheries and water resources, forestry, resource management (in the human dimensions of natural resource management discipline) or soil and waste resources major are:

 - Complete 45 university credits.